-Putting aside my complaints about Bitcoin as a currency, the main problem with these cryptocurrencies is the same problem we saw in the Free Banking Era.
+Putting aside my complaints about Bitcoin as a currency, the main problem with these digital-currencies is the same problem we saw in the Free Banking Era.
 Central governments hate the idea of a currency they cannot easily manipulate.
 That has been true since Pheidon.
 If you control the money, you control the people.
 Naturally, ruling elites will seek to control the money as a top priority.
-It has nothing to do with economic efficiency and everything to do with order.
-Order is what allows the best citizens of the polity to rise and remain at the top of the status system.
-It is also what allows the less talented to live something close to a sane existence.
-Order is how humans guard against the anti-social fraction that exists in every human population.
+There’s also the issue seigniorage, which is no small thing.
+Wars have been fought over control of a single mint.

-This natural desire for order naturally leads to a ruling class that is the final authority.
+This natural desire for order naturally leads to a ruling class that is the final authority on everything, including the value of money.
 That authority, in order to be an authority, needs a method to control the people and thus the society over which they rule.
-Controlling the money is the most efficient way to accomplish this.
+Controlling the money is a great way to accomplish this.
 Controlling land or monitoring individual transactions is unworkable over the long haul.
 The cost exceeds the benefit.

 The drug gang will have three choices.
-They can kill me, but that will require knowledge they may lack.
+Obviously, they can kill me, but that will require knowledge they may lack.
+They may know I exist, but not exactly where I exist.
 I could have advanced to the point where I’m selling my drug on-line.
 Drug dealers are not fools and they will recognize their lack of knowledge and see that as a risk in itself, perhaps a bigger risk.
 Killing me could create unknown problems.
-The other choice is to figure out what I’m doing and that means muscling in on my business.
-There is a reason we have such an array of street drugs.
-A clever guy creates a new product and the drug gangs eventually take it over and add it to their portfolio.
-The same guys controlling the weed sales in one area control the heroin sales too.
+After all, I could be part of some much larger enterprise as unknown to them as the magic drug I sell.